BufferFis/WhatsApp_Chatbot/readme.md

 ### Adding a new Intent
 1. Update intent Classification in `main.py`:
 	- Example, adding a new intent with using a elif statement.
-	- `elif any(keyword in message_lower for keyword in [
+	- `-   elif any(keyword in message_lower for keyword in [“list”, “of”, “keywords”]):
-"hotel", "accommodation", "stay", "overnight"
-]):
-return "hotel_bookings", "high"`
+return “Intent”, “confidence”`

 2. Add Intent Prompts in `get_pneuma_prompt()`:
 	 - In the prompts dictionary add new key value pair like given below
-	 - `"hotel_bookings": f"""{base_system}
+	 - `“Intent”: f”””{base_system}
-Focus on: Hotel loyalty programs, point values, status benefits.
-Include specific examples when possible.
+Focus on: intent, describe the intent here with telling what to focus on.
-User question: {user_message}""" `
+User question: {user_message}””” `

 3. Testing the new Intent
-	- Add to test.py ` {
+	- Add in the following format to test.py:
-"intent": "Hotel Bookings",
-"message": "How do I book hotels with Marriott points?"
+	-  `
+“Intent”: “your intent here”,
+“message”: “your test message here”
 } `

 ### Customisation for responses